eraykalkan/eraykalkan-blog/exampleSite/content/algorithms/what-is-an-algorithm.md

 ---
 date: "2020-08-04"
 tags: ["algorithm", "algorithms", "programming"]
-title: "What is this thing called \"Algorithm\""
+title: "What is this thing called Algorithm"
 ---

 ## What is an Algorithm?